API gateway vs load balancer: Key differences and when to use each

 Protocol support

 Load balancers handle both network-level and transport-level protocols.
-Many deal with TCP and UDP, operating at layer 4 of the Open Systems Interconnection (OSI) model (transport layer).
-Others operate at layer 7 (application layer), routing traffic based on HTTPS headers, cookies or URL paths.
-Load balancers also operate at layer 3 (network) and layer 2 (data link).
+Many deal with TCP and UDP, operating at Layer 4 of the Open Systems Interconnection (OSI) model (transport layer).
+Others operate at Layer 7 (application layer), routing traffic based on HTTPS headers, cookies or URL paths.
+Load balancers also operate at Layer 3 (network) and Layer 2 (data link).

 API gateways operate at a higher level of abstraction.
 They can handle protocol translation, supporting simplified client-side experiences.
 The gateway can translate HTTP requests into WebSockets, gRPC or GraphQL requests, for example, so clients can use their preferred protocol to interact with your services.